173TECH/sayn/docs/index.md

-# About SAYN
+# SAYN

-## Introduction

-**SAYN is a command line tool that enables analytics teams to build a robust, scalable and efficient data modelling & processing infrastructure.** It enables data analysts and engineers to create and orchestrate tasks (including SQL and Python) and to build data processes in minutes.
+**SAYN is data modelling and processing framework which enables analytics teams to build a robust, scalable and efficient data modelling & processing infrastructure.** It provides an easy way to orchestrate tasks (including SQL and Python) and to build data processes in minutes.

- The current stable version is `0.1`.
-SAYN is being developed actively, so please ensure you check version updates for compatibility before upgrading (you can obviously always revert back).

 Made with :heart: by [173tech](https://www.173tech.com){target="\_blank"}.

+ *Note: SAYN is currently being developed actively.*

 ## Use Cases